dmccuskey/DMC-Corona-Library/README.md

 **Examples**

 As of yet there are no specific examples for `dmc_utils`, however many of the other `dmc_library` modules make use of it.
-Check them for examples.
+You can check them for examples.